-Teachers who receive a summative evaluation rating of Developing or Below Standard must work with their local association president (or designee) in the development of a PASS plan, in collaboration with the evaluator (or designee).
+Teachers who receive a summative evaluation rating of Developing or Below Standard will work with the local association president, or designee, in the development of a PASS plan, in collaboration with their evaluator.
 The plan will be created prior to the beginning of the next school year.
-The PASS process will identify areas of improvement needed and will include supports that Region #11/Parish Hill MS-HS will provide to address the performance areas identified as in need of improvement.
-A teacher's successful completion of participation in PASS is determined by a summative final rating of Proficient or Exemplary at the conclusion of the school year.
+The PASS process will identify areas of improvement needed and will include supports that Plainfield Public Schools will provide to address the performance areas identified as in need of improvement.
+A teacher's successful completion of participation in PASS is determined by a summative final rating of Effective or Exemplary at the conclusion of the school year.